tony-o/raku-fez/README.md

 as easy as: `zef install fez`

-*** Note: if you are having trouble installing fez and you see an error referring to zlib, then please install zlib and installing again prior to opening a bug.
+*** Note: if you are having trouble installing fez and you see an error referring to zlib, then please install zlib and try installing fez again prior to opening a bug.

 ### current functionality: